smatsushima1/documentation/vba.md

 - Certain settings may need to be modified upon initialization (creation) of the UserForm
 - To do so, right-click the user form, select **View Code**, then select **Initialize** from the right drop-down
-- The following code pre-populates each text and combo box with values
+- The following code pre-populates each text and combo box with values, and sets the background color to red in order to motivate the user to modify the textbox

 ```vbnet
 Private Sub UserForm_Initialize()